CarlDownsOracle/oci-utility-job/readme.md

 #### OKE Cluster

-You will need an OCI Container Engine (OKE) instance.
+Create an OCI Container Engine (OKE) instance in **compartment X.**

 #### Load Balancer

-This example assumes that you have deployed a [Kubernetes Service of type load balancer](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingloadbalancer.htm) with an HTTPS listener.
+Deploy a [Kubernetes Service of type load balancer](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingloadbalancer.htm) with an HTTPS listener.

 #### OCI Dynamic Group

-Create a dynamic group for any instance in **compartment X**.
-This authorizes your OKE worker nodes to perform job actions.
+Create a dynamic group for any instance in **compartment X**  to authorize your OKE worker nodes to perform job actions.

     All {instance.compartment.id = 'ocid1.compartment.oc1..'}